RayWP/C-Flexible-Table/readme.md

 Flexible simple table for C program that run in cmd.

 ## Description:
+flextable.c contains method to create a table header and table rows.
+The method is capable of generating the table to certain position(x,y).

 ## How to add to project:
 1. Download flextable.c